• Home

 Catherine Rolland, a woman committed to science and culture

-Catherine Rolland is project manager of the GameLab of the "Science and Video Games" Chair at the École Polytechnique.
-In autumn 2023, she was named one of the 100 Women of Culture of the Year for her commitment to video games.
+Catherine Rolland is project manager of the GameLab of the "Science and Video Games" Chair at the École polytechnique, for which she is preparing the new programme.
+She has been involved in a number of projects on education about the medium.
+In autumn 2023 she was named one of the 100 Cultural Women of the Year for her commitment to video games.

 Catherine Rolland, 2023 laureate of the "100 femmes de Culture" (100 Women of Culture) / Image: Association Femmes de Culture